ChorusOne/network-handbook/src/chorus-one/physical-location.md

 we generally run multiple instances of the node software for redundancy.
-The details vary from network to network, but typically one instance will be actively validating (participating in consensus and proposing blocks).
-Other nodes download and validate a copy of the chain, so they are ready to take over validator duties at any time, but they are not participating in consensus or proposing blocks.
+The details vary from network to network, but typically one instance will be actively validating (participating in consensus and proposing blocks), other nodes download and validate a copy of the chain, so they are ready to take over validator duties at any time, but they are not participating in consensus or proposing blocks.
 From the point of view of the network,